GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   {:#creating-a-user-account}

   New users to inventory.data.gov should request an account by completing a New User Form.
-If your agency does not permit access to the google [form](https://docs.google.com/forms/d/e/1FAIpQLSetStmwqrbMWDz_WIlh1trjhP0PFCjKXHzshsJveYmtIvlG2Q/viewform?usp=sf_link), contact[ datagovhelp@gsa.gov](mailto:datagovhelp@gsa.gov) to complete a Word version of the form.
+If your agency does not permit access to the google [form](https://docs.google.com/forms/d/e/1FAIpQLSetStmwqrbMWDz_WIlh1trjhP0PFCjKXHzshsJveYmtIvlG2Q/viewform?usp=sf_link), contact[ datagov@gsa.gov](mailto:datagov@gsa.gov) to complete a Word version of the form.
 Creating your inventory.data.gov account requires an initial login.
 Logins to use inventory.data.gov are integrated with [login.gov](https://login.gov).
 You should log in to login.gov and follow the directions for associating your PIV/CAC card to your login.gov account.

   ![logingovgraphic](../../assets/media/login.gov-image.png)

-  After you have logged in to inventory.data.gov using login.gov, email us at datagovhelp@gsa.gov to let us know you have completed the initial login.
+  After you have logged in to inventory.data.gov using login.gov, email us at datagov@gsa.gov to let us know you have completed the initial login.
 We will then associate requested permissions to your account.
 On subsequent logins to inventory.data.gov, you should be able to use inventory.data.gov to manage metadata without further assistance.

   ### Using inventory.data.gov to manage datasets